People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 - Perplexity may use your page as a source.

-- Another site may mention your brand, and AI tools may use that third-party page.
+- Another website may mention your brand, and AI tools may use that third-party page.

 This is different from classic SEO.

-Mention means the AI names your brand but may not link to you.
+A mention is when AI names your brand, but does not link to your website.

-Now, they may ask an AI tool and read one summarized answer.
+Before, a user might search Google, open five articles, and compare information manually.
+Now, that same user may ask one AI tool and read one summarized answer.

-If your brand is not part of that answer, you may lose visibility before the user ever reaches Google.
+If your brand is not part of that answer, you may lose visibility before the person even reaches a normal search result.

 This matters for: